Nvidia GeForce RTX 3080: Thirty Second Review

 As far as power delivery goes, that new 12-pin power connector is definitely there, and we have some mixed feelings about it.
 It's clear that the new PCB design of the Founders Edition card needs this smaller connector to make this new cooler work, we just wish that the 2 x 8-pin PCIe to 1 x 12-pin dongle Nvidia includes was a bit longer.
 As it stands, it's kind of hard to tie it out of the way to not be immediately visible, but at least aftermarket cards won't be using it right away.
 It's worth noting, though, that Nvidia is making the 12-pin power connector design available to any manufacturer – even AMD – that wants to use it.

 The Founders Edition also has three DisplayPort and one HDMI 2.1 output for displays, which is good.
-However, we don't like that Nvidia got rid of the USB-C output here, as creators will definitely still want to use this incredibly powerful card, and many pro-grade monitors out there are, in fact, USB-C monitors.
+However, we don't like that Nvidia got rid of the USB-C output here.
+Creators will definitely still want to use this incredibly powerful card, and professional content creators are all about the best USB-C monitors these days.

 Despite our little issues with the Founders Edition – and despite thinking it was ugly when it was first shown off – it's an attractive piece of hardware in person.
 All black with silver accents, the RTX 3080 looks like a professional-grade piece of hardware.